Södertälje: From 1950 until today

-In the 1950s, conditions in Södertälje's central parts were considered outdated.
-As the city grew, and modern apartment buildings were constructed in the outskirts, the city centre was still predominantly consisted of relatively small wooden houses.
-Hence, the city council decided on a major renovation of the central areas, where many buildings around the pedestrian section of Storgatan high street (including adjacent Nygatan and Köpmangatan streets) were demolished.
+In the 1950s, conditions in Södertälje's centre consisted of relatively small wooden residential houses.
+As the city grew, modern apartment buildings were constructed in the outskirts.
+The municipal government introduced a major renovation of the central areas, during which many buildings around the pedestrian section of Storgatan high street, including adjacent Nygatan and Köpmangatan streets, were demolished.
 Some of the buildings were moved to the Torekällberget City Museum.
 However, many of the 17th–19th century buildings around Olof Palmes plats, Marenplan, Saltsjötorget and Stortorget were preserved.

 In 1960, Södertälje was still a fairly small town with a largely homogeneous population of 33,000 inhabitants.
-In the 1960s, however, the demographics of the city changed radically.
-The industrial boom and the structural transformation led to economic development and increased investments in the city's industries.
-The large companies Scania-Vabis and Astra were in high demand of labour.
-Recruitment was primarily made from parts of the country that were severely affected by the industrial boom, mainly Norrland.
-When the manpower from other parts of the country was insufficient, foreign labour was brought in.
+In the 1960s, however, the demographics of the city changed radically as a result of rapid industrial development.
+Large companies such as Scania-Vabis and Astra increased the demand for labour which initially came from Norrland.
+When domestic sources of manpower declined, foreign labour was brought in.
 Most of the migrant workers came from Finland, but also Greece, Italy and Yugoslavia.